Aleki001/alx-system_engineering-devops/0x19-postmortem/README.md

     - Collaborate with the security team to fine-tune bot detection mechanisms.
     - Update incident response protocols to streamline communication and escalation processes during outages.

-This postmortem outlines the key details of the web stack outage, providing a clear understanding of the duration, impact, root cause, and the steps taken to resolve the issue.
-The corrective and preventative measures highlight specific tasks to address the identified issues and prevent similar incidents in the future.